Reptoman

 Herp Photo of the Day: Skink

-#TongueOutTuesday isn’t only for mammals!
-This shingleback skink displays it’s tongue beautifully in our Herp Photo of the day, uploaded by kingsnake.com user frilly !
+Loving the pose from this Cunningham’s Skink (Egernia cunninghami) in our Herp Photo of the day, uploaded by kingsnake.com user ilovemonitorliza.
 Be sure to tell them you liked it here!
-Upload your own reptile and amphibian photos at gallery.kingsnake.com, and you could see them featured here! …read more Read more here: […]
+Upload your own reptile and amphibian photos at gallery.kingsnake.com, and you could see them featured here! …read more Read more here: King Snake No products […]

 Read the rest of this entry »

-After a weekend of relaxing, like the Water Dragon in our Herp Photo of the day, uploaded by kingsnake.com user arkherps , it’s time to get back to the grind!
+This Mexican Pine Snake (Pituophis deppei jani) is ready for action in our Herp Photo of the day, uploaded by kingsnake.com user pitparade .
 Be sure to tell them you liked it here!
-Upload your own reptile and amphibian photos at gallery.kingsnake.com, and you could see them featured here! […]
+Upload your own reptile and amphibian photos at gallery.kingsnake.com, and you could see them featured here! …read more Read more here: King […]

 Read the rest of this entry »